Doctor of Chiropractic

 Entry Terms and Application Deadlines

-To ensure an admission decision prior to the desired start term (fall and winter for doctor of chiropractic), applicants are encouraged to submit their application, all application documents and supporting documents six months to a year before their intended start date.
+To ensure an admission decision prior to the desired start term, applicants are encouraged to submit their application, all application documents and supporting documents six months to a year before their intended start date.
 Listed below are the priority and final deadlines.

 - Applicants with in-progress coursework will still be considered for admission and are asked to submit final transcripts upon course completion.